Ripe Plantain Boats (Canoas) with Eggplants are traditionally made by frying the plantains, this is the lighter version, also a vegetarian dish.

 - 2 large eggplants, , washed and diced (unpeeled)

 - ½ teaspoon of cayenne pepper

-- Boil the plantains, adding the salt to the water.
-Remove from the water, slice along their length and pull apart to create the boats.
+Boil plantains: Boil the plantains -having added the salt to the water - until they are fork-tender (about 15 minutes).
+In the meantime, grease a baking sheet with oil.
+Remove the plantains from the water, slice along their length, and pull apart to create the boats (discard the central "nerve").
 Place on the baking tray and set aside.

 Cook filling: Heat olive oil over low heat.
 Add onions and cook stirring until they turn translucent.
 Add garlic, bell pepper, tomatoes, and eggplants and mix.
 Cover and simmer until the vegetables are cooked through and all liquid has evaporated.
 Season with cayenne pepper, salt to taste, oregano, and pepper to taste.

 Stuff plantains: Divide the filling between the plantains.
 Top with the cheddar cheese.